 Trade union representatives

-If your staff have a trade union representative (take a look at our guide to trade unions for more information on this), you’ll need send to the trade union written information (in form HR1) about the redundancy situation, and be prepared to work with the trade union and its representative(s) before starting the collective consultation process.
+If you recognise a trade union in respect of your staff (take a look at our guide to trade unions for more information on this), you’ll need send to the trade union written information (in form HR1) about the redundancy situation, and be prepared to work with the trade union and its representative(s) before starting the collective consultation process.

 When this situation arises...

-Taking advice is invaluable where you believe you're going to need to let more than 20 employees go.
+Taking advice is invaluable where you believe you're going to need to let at least 20 employees go.

 In reality, you're unlikely to be considering this staffing impact in isolation of wider business activities (e.g. sale of a business, restructuring activities, shutting a business unit down), on which you are probably already taking advice from legal and/or tax and financial experts.